ecriminal/protohdr-python3/README.md

  A lightweight library to write network protocol headers for  raw socket development.

  Yes, I know that "Python bad", "Python slow".
-This library is meant to be used by lazy developers and developers who just got into low-level networking and want to understand the concept of crafting protocol headers without the use of `struct.pack` that may be confusing for rookies.
+This library is meant to be used by lazy developers and developers who just got into low-level networking and want to understand the concept of crafting protocol headers, without the use of `struct.pack` as it may be confusing for rookies.

 ## Requirements